-World Stroke Day is coming on October 29th, and the Harrisburg stroke care experts at Home Care Assistance would like to raise more awareness about this disease.
+World Stroke Day is coming on October 29th, and the Harrisburg stroke care experts at Home Care would like to raise more awareness about this disease.
 If you have an aging loved one with a high stroke risk, encourage him or her to follow these 5 stroke prevention tips.

 1. Get Regular Exercise